 “If you’re a songwriter, you can get a lot of education here that you wouldn’t get otherwise,” said Cumbest.
 “If you’re going to watch, you get the opportunity to meet some of the people who have written these big hits.”

 The festival has another educational component through its parent organization, the Mississippi Songwriters Alliance.
 The group has donated guitars, ukuleles and teaching materials to area schools to help foster the next generation of musicians.
+It has also had teachers devote their time to show students where they can find the best chord search to increase their knowledge.
 Cumbest and the group’s other members also work to “keep everybody’s fire lit,” he said, by hosting weekly open-mic nights around Ocean Springs, as well as the monthly Songs and Stories performance series held at the Mary C. O’Keefe Cultural Center.

 Helping those up-and-comers is part of the mission that extends to the festival itself.
 This year, that includes artists such as Brandon Green, a Lucedale native who earned the runner-up spot on Season 2 of CMT’s Can You Duet, and was picked by Keith Urban as the winner of Guitar Center’s “Your Next Record with Keith Urban” competition.